-The IFRS 9 committee is the main forum where specific matters that can cause deterioration in credit risk will be discussed.
-At this meeting decisions will also be made on the risk associated with the prevailing and forecasted macroeconomic conditions and the impact on specific sectors in the applicable economies.
+The IFRS 9 committee is the main forum where specific matters that cause deterioration in credit risk are discussed.
+At this meeting decisions are made on the risk associated with the prevailing and forecasted macroeconomic conditions and the impact on specific sectors in the applicable economies.

-The IFRS 9 committee is established to make the following decisions at each reporting period in terms of the impairment allowance model utilised by the Group:
+The IFRS 9 committee is established to make the following decisions at each reporting period in terms of the impairment allowance model utilised by the group:

 - 1. Assumptions

-- 2. Inputs, including macroeconomic variables
+- 2. Inputs, including macro-economic variables

 - 3. Results

 - 4. Movements in sectors/regions

 - 5. Sign-off total impairments for the reporting period

-Significant risks to which the Group are exposed are discussed below.
+Significant risks to which the group are exposed are discussed below.